brmkit/nuar/README.md

 ## Why?
 The code born as **educational purpose** only.
-Data extraction in csv for later use becouse i'm mad.
+Data extraction in csv for later use because i'm mad.

 <sup>_Don't judge me._</sup>